corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

    │   ├── config
    │   ├── corda-finance-contracts-4.12.jar
    │   └── corda-finance-workflows-4.12.jar
+   ├── legacy-jars
+   │   └── third-party-dependency.jar
    ├── drivers
    └── node.conf
    ```

-2. Register and then start the node.
+  3. Register and then start the node.

-3. Access the Corda node either via RPC client or the standalone shell and upload the old CorDapp contract JAR as an attachment to the node.
+4. Access the Corda node either via RPC client or the standalone shell and upload the old CorDapp contract JAR as an attachment to the node.
    For more information on uploading attachments, see [Working with attachments]({{< relref "get-started/tutorials/supplementary-tutorials/tutorial-attachments.md" >}}).

 ## Additional release information